*Updated July 1, 2025

-As with our recent Brief Primer on Amazon’s Distribution Network, this primer has an associated map of Fedex’s Distribution Network, which On the Seams will do its best to keep updated.
+As with all of our primers, this one has an associated map of FedEx’s Distribution Network, which On the Seams will do its best to keep updated.
 (Once again, if you have an update to this map, email us at ontheseams.newsletter@gmail.com.)
-On this map are the Air Hubs and Air Facilities that comprise the Express network, the Ground Hubs, Regional Sort Facilities, and Ground Facilities that comprise the Ground network, and the Freight Service Centers.
-Fedex traditionally generates between 55-60% of its revenue from Express, about 25% from Ground, 10% from freight, and the remainder from other services.

 Express

-Express operates its air network by a hub-and-spoke logic, which the company pioneered, though the spokes typically have their own mini-spokes as well.
-For instance, a package coming from Dickinson, North Dakota (KDIK) will first go to Fargo, North Dakota (KFAR) before going on to Fedex’s world hub in Memphis (KMEM), where it’s sorted to its destination.
+Express operates by a hub-and-spoke logic, which the company pioneered, though the spokes typically have their own mini-spokes as well.
+For instance, a package coming from Grand Forks, North Dakota will first go to Fargo, North Dakota (KFAR), be processed at its Air Freight Center there, and then go on to FedEx’s world hub in Memphis (KMEM), where it’s sorted to its destination.

-By far the largest Express sort facilities are in Memphis and Indianapolis (KIND), the latter being Fedex’s national hub.
+By far the largest Express sort facilities are in Memphis and Indianapolis (KIND), the latter being FedEx’s national hub.
 KIND has about 180 flights in and out every day, KMEM about 250.
-Around 5800 people are employed at KIND, and about 11,000 at KMEM.
+Around 5500 people are employed at the facilities around KIND, and more than 20,000 at the facilities around KMEM.
 Both facilities can handle more than 2 million packages a day; a package can be in and out of a sort facility like this within 15 minutes.
 In addition to these superhubs, there are smaller regional hubs in Anchorage (PANC), Fort Worth (KAFW), Greensboro (KGSO), Miami (KMIA), Newark (KEWR), Oakland (KOAK), and Ontario (KONT).

 Sortation is a science all its own, and we will devote a separate primer to various sort logics, operations, technologies, etc. But the basic goal of these sort hubs is all the same: get inbound packages organized on conveyor belts so that they can be scanned and kicked to slides/chutes with other packages bound for the same area.

-Fedex Express pickup and delivery drivers are employees of the company.
+FedEx Express pickup and delivery drivers are employees of the company.
 Unlike with Ground, which will send a driver out for the day to do pickups/deliveries, Express drivers typically have to work around time-committed packages, meeting one or a few loop deadlines for the day, doing on-call pickups, and making a certain number of required delivery attempts.
-Fedex’s Ship Centers near airports, the locations of which the company also posts online, appear to be the terminals for Express pickup and delivery (P&D) drivers.

 Ground

 From STPL, the package goes on a linehaul run to another Ground Hub, in this case the one in Phoenix (PHOE).
-The hub structure allows Fedex to consolidate shipments for long-distance travel, but in this case in full truckloads rather than on full planes.
-Then from the PHOE hub it goes to the Chandler Ground Facility (CHND), and then out on a delivery truck.
+The hub structure allows FedEx to consolidate shipments for long-distance travel, but in this case in full truckloads rather than on full planes.
+Then from the PHOE hub it goes to the Chandler Ground Facility (ZCHD), and then out on a delivery truck.

 Once again, you have the hub-and-spoke structure around the Phoenix hub, but in this case the package goes out toward a spoke facility rather than into a hub from it.